dpb587-pivotal/docs-bosh/dns/installation.md

----
-title: Native DNS Support [beta]
----

----

----

-## Types of DNS addresses <a id='dns-addresses'></a>

-There are two types of DNS addresses that native DNS supports:

-- instance specific queries that resolve to a single instance
-  - provided by `spec.address` or `link("...").instances[...].address` ERB accessors
-- group specific queries that resolve to multiple instances
-  - provided by `link("...").address` ERB accessor

-Since BOSH DNS is automatically managed, DNS addresses are not meant to be constructed manually by operators or scripts.
-To obtain a DNS address you can use upcoming Links API or job template accessors within your jobs.

----
-## DNS release <a id='dns-release'></a>
+## DNS release

 To take advantage of native DNS functionality, it's expected that [DNS release](https://bosh.io/releases/github.com/cloudfoundry/bosh-dns-release?all=1) runs on each VM.
-We recommend to colocate DNS release by definiting it in an [addon](runtime-config.md#addons).
+We recommend to colocate DNS release by definiting it in an [addon](../runtime-config.md#addons).

 DNS release provides two jobs: `bosh-dns` (for Linux) and `bosh-dns-windows` (for Windows) which start a simple DNS server bound to a [link local address](https://bosh.io/jobs/bosh-dns?source=github.com/cloudfoundry/bosh-dns-release#p=address).